Skip to main content

 CodingPipe.com

-When working with unfamiliar or complex codebase, building a quick prototype in a separate project can save you time and reduce risks before making any production code changes.
-With modern AI tools, you can create prototypes in hours instead of days.
+When working with unfamiliar or complex codebases, building a quick prototype in a separate project can save you time and reduce risks before making production changes.
+With modern AI tools, you can create prototypes much faster than before.

 Why Build a Prototype? #

-A prototype gives you a safe space to try ideas without breaking existing code.
-Benefits include:
+A prototype gives you a safe space to experiment without breaking existing code:

 How to Create Effective Prototypes #